allthingslinux/tux/docs/content/user/modules/snippets/index.md

 **Steps:**

-1. Use the `$createsnippet` command.
+1. Use the `$createsnippet` command with a new name.
-2. Provide a new name and the name of the existing snippet as the content.
+2. Provide the name of an existing snippet as the content (this automatically creates an alias).

 **Example:**